-- Ensure that we hear from a wide range of people. - Use targeted outreach to engage particular groups, including young people and youth groups. - Reach those seldom heard. - Set up a community fund to support local organisations to carry out engagement. - Provide on-line engagement opportunities.
+- Ensure that we hear from a wide range of people. - Targeted outreach, including young people and youth groups. - Reaching those seldom heard. - Community Fund to support local organisations to carry out engagement. - On-line engagement through Commonplace.

 A staged approach to engagement was developed to create a robust process and to: